 Venture beyond the lift lines and crowded resorts, and ski your own mountain!
-This private introduction to backcountry skiing is a great way to jump start your love for the solitude and pristine ski and split board (backcountry snowboarding) lines found in the Colorado backcountry.
+This private backcountry skiing course is a great way to jump start your love for the solitude and pristine ski and split board (backcountry snowboarding) lines found in the Colorado backcountry.

 Breathe cool Colorado mountain air and enjoy the views as we guide you into the alpine at a pace that is enjoyable for you.
 Alpine forests and open slopes lay waiting for your first tracks through untouched Colorado backcountry powder.

-Beginner backcountry skiing is available to skiers and boarders of all ability levels, including first time skiers and snowboarders.
-Slopes for skiing and snowboarding range from low angle beginner to intermediate as appropriate, with an emphasis placed on ease of travel, technique overview and enjoying the day.
+Breckeridge backcountry skiing is available to skiers of all ability levels, including first time skiers and snowboarders.
+Slopes for skiing range from low angle beginner to intermediate as appropriate, with an emphasis placed on ease of travel, technique overview and enjoying the day.

 - Introduction to equipment and its use.